KUWTK Season 14 Episode 15 Recap

 While shooting her home with interior designer Martyn Lawrence Bullard, she picks his brain about joining the field.
 His advice?
 “Put together some storyboards of images and looks and ideas.”
 She can handle it!

-Now, she’s realising that she doesn’t need her sisters’ permission to do anything.
+Now, she’s realizing that she doesn’t need her sisters’ permission to do anything.
 Things are finally going her way.
 Honestly, can’t wait to see what Kourtney comes up with.

 Read These Stories Next: